-All pre-test data must be entered into GALIS within 10 business days of the test administration date.
-GALIS should be an electronic duplication of a student's complete assessment record.
-In the rare case that a program needs an exception to this data entry deadline (such as in the case of a natural disaster), the program administrator or designee must contact the assigned Grant Program Support Coordinator for approval.
+Assessments cannot be entered into GALIS if it has been 30 days or more from the test administration date.
+In the rare case that a program needs an exception to this standard practice (such as in the case of a natural disaster), the program administrator or designee must contact the assigned Grant Program Support Coordinator for approval.